 Why Should You Consider an Alternative to Hootsuite?

-Hootsuite is our top pick for a social media management service, due to its depth of features across all the core categories that matter – from engagement to listening to publishing.
-It starts at a reasonable $25 per month, too.
+Hootsuite is one of our top picks for a social media management service, due to its depth of features across all the core categories that matter – from engagement to listening to publishing.

 As with any investment, a business should plan to get far more value out of a service than they'll lose through their monthly fee for that service.
 We've done the heavy lifting to parse out what that value is for each service, testing software and logging the data, in order to help you find the right fit.

-That said, all five of the alternatives we've covered on this page could be considered ‘better' than Hootsuite in specific circumstances.
-Sprout Social has great features plus phone support, Zoho is inexpensive, Loomly supports the most types of social platforms, Sendible supports granular social listening, while CoSchedule is great for team collaboration.
+That said, all five of the alternatives we’ve covered on this page could be considered better than Hootsuite in specific circumstances.
+Sprout Social has great features plus phone support, Zoho is inexpensive, Planable offers great social planning features, HubSpot is rock sold if you need to scale, while CoSchedule is great for team collaboration.

 In addition, Sprout Social sort of supports the feature: Users can only schedule up to ten posts per day, but there's no limit on the total number of posts that can be in the schedule.
 This means that anyone can add ten posts once a day every day, slowing building up their list of scheduled posts.